I’ve never talked to anyone. I’m used to handling things on my own. Aren’t people who go to therapy weak?

 My partner and I are having problems.
 Should we be in individual counseling or come together?

-If you are concerned about your relationship, and you would both like to work with a therapist, our therapist will work with both of you together.
+If you are concerned about your relationship, and you would both like to work with a therapist, I will work with both of you together.
 It is not recommended to move from individual into couple’s work with the same therapist because of potential trust issues.